The Mystery of a Hansom Cab (The General Motors Hour): Cast

-1961 Play Version
+1961 play version

 Actor-writer Barry Pree, then 22 years of age, had adapted the novel into a stage play.
 It was the first commissioned play for the Union Theatre Repertory Company, later the Melbourne Theatre Company by its first writer in residence.
 (He did this on the basis of his play A Fox in the Night written when he was 19.)

 John Sumner had suggested Pree adapt the novel, which had been hugely popular in its day but had not been revived for a number of years.

 Pree took a farcical approach to the material, turning it into a spoof of old time melodramas.
 The original directors were John Sumner and George Ogilvie.
 It debuted at the Union Theatre in Parkville on 9 January 1961 and ran until 4 February.
 The cast were headed by Lewis Fiander (hero), Frederick Parslow (Villain) and Patsy King.

 The Age called it a triumph for all concerned... rollicking good fun and entertainment."
 Another review in the same paper called it "unqualifiedly good entertainment."
 The Bulletin said "most audiences will enjoy Pree's joke."

 The play then had a run at Russell Street Theatre from March until May.
 The stage play was very popular with audiences.
 The cast included Fred Parslow, Joan Harris and Mary Hardy, who had been in many Melbourne musicals, including Free as Air, Salad Days and Auntie Mamie.

-TV Version
+TV version

 The TV adaptation was basically a filmed version of the stage performance.
 It was filmed at the Russell St Theatre Melbourne and included the reactions of the audience applauding the hero and booing and throwing peanuts at the villain, with occasional cutaways to a pianist playing "mood music".
 Two songs of the era, "Daisy" and "Lily of the Laguna" were played.
 It took 24 hours to move the recording equipment from the studio to the theatre.

 The Sydney Morning Herald said Barry Pree played "a personably virtuous hero with a variable Irish accent, cheerfully mixed top-hatted histrionics with music-hall singing and dancing, a barrow-load of deliberate anachronisms, and some mockery of modern Melbourne in the style of intimate revue."